waywardphilosopher/lookingforwisdom/content/posts/aristotle-on-flourishing.md

 +++
 categories = ["Philosopher Files"] date = 2021-08-19T10:00:00Z
-description = ""
 draft = false
 image = "/images/Aristotle.jpg"
 slug = "aristotle-on-flourishing"
-summary = "Aristotle argued that the end or purpose of human life was flourishing.
+description = "Aristotle argued that the end or purpose of human life was flourishing.
 But what is flourishing?
 And how do we flourish?" tags = ["Philosopher Files"] title = "Aristotle on Flourishing"